awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/_index.md

 ## Predictive scaling

-This will be our main focus for this lab, let's get started.
+This will be our main focus for this lab, let's get started...